-I was born in Southern Rhodesia (in what is now Zimbabwe) in 1953.
+I’m a veteran who was born in Southern Rhodesia (in what is now Zimbabwe) in 1953.
 After a fairly uneventful schooling in which I focused more on sports than on academics, I went to university in South Africa, where I spent several years training in the field of education.

 In 1976 I returned to Rhodesia to comply with national service requirements and was involved in the Rhodesian Bush War.
 On leaving the war in 1977, I spent a number of years living and working in South Africa before emigrating to Australia, where I lived for several years before settling in England for a brief period of time.
 After unsuccessfully attempting to mountain bike from Great Britain to Israel in 1984, I flew there instead and spent four years developing the British Council English Language Centre.
 While in Israel I developed a passion for marathon running, which then extended to ultra marathon running after I returned to South Africa to qualify as a clinical psychologist.